-Lynae Smith is a Pacific Northwest Registered Dietitian and Nutritionist who loves all things food!
+Lynae Smith is a Pacific Northwest Nutritionist and Dietitian, who loves all things food!
 She graduated with a BS in Nutrition in 2007.
 Since then she’s worn many hats as a nutritionist for children, hospital dietitian, a diabetes educator, health teacher in schools, personal cook, workplace wellness program coordinator, and eating disorder nutritionist.
 She started a private practice in 2014 to help individuals and families find peace with food, their bodies and discover intuitive eating.

 Lynae has been in the field of nutrition for many years.
 She’s worked as a clinical dietitian in hospitals, a diabetes educator, and taught nutrition and fitness for grades K-8.
 She’s been a personal cook for a family of four in a tiny village in Denmark and has taught workplace wellness for years.
 She works with eating disorders from an intuitive eating framework and incorporates a no-nonsense, non-diet approach into all nutrition consulting.

 Lynae Smith offers private nutrition couching that extends beyond diet facts and menu planning and reaches into the complexities that surround food and behavior modification.
 That is where we find success as we strive for well-being.
 Lynae specializes in: nutrition education, diet burnout, emotional eating, compulsive overeating, eating disorders, exercise addiction, diabetes management, intuitive eating, non-diet approach, and lifestyle change.

 Lynae starts with a focus on food neutrality and positive body image.
 She begins with really getting to know the person and making sure they get in touch with their mind and body.
 That is a massive step toward a healthier relationship with food.
 She works with each person individually as opposed to jumping right into a one size fits all kind of plan.
 She listens to each person’s struggles, needs, and goals and helping do what it takes to get there one step at a time.